VISHNUPRIYANR1812/PCB-Projects/NODECAN_MASTER_V1/readme.md

-# 🚀 CANode V2: A SMARTER, WIRELESS UPGRADE! 🚀
+#  SPI-CAN Node V1 to CANode V2: A SMARTER, WIRELESS UPGRADE!

 The V2 design introduces critical improvements to support wireless diagnostics, cloud integration, and real-time monitoring, making it a game-changer for CAN-based applications in automotive, industrial automation, and IoT systems.